clarkfitzg/phd_research/meetings/goals21june17.md

 analysis on Hadoop / Spark, see how it works.
 Understand the operating characteristics of the systems.

-Specific goal #1: Implement PeMS analysis on Spark.
-Or possibly just preprocessing.
+Specific goal #1: Implement PeMS analysis on Hadoop / Spark.
+Or possibly use the systems to preprocess them and then run actual analysis with another tool.